 15. Train your managers

 For remote teams to be productive and engaged, it is crucial for managers to understand how remote employees should be led and managed.
-In fact, 56% of employees believe that managers should update their skills to support a remote team.

 Read on: Interpersonal Communication: Definition, Importance and Must-Have Skills